mattvenn/minecraft-pi/pixel_art/pixel_art.md

 # Pixel Art

-* KS3
-* This activity will help you understand datastructures and lists in Python
+* This activity will help you understand data structures and lists in Python
 * You will need: Minecraft with the Python API

 You will draw a simple pattern on graph paper, and then write a program to